huggingface/datasets/datasets/dbrd/README.md

 ### Other Known Limitations

 Reviews on [Hebban](https://www.hebban.nl) are usually written in Dutch, but some have been written in English and possibly in other languages.
 While we've done our best to filter out non-Dutch texts, it's hard to do this without errors.
 For example, some reviews are in multiple languages, and these might slip through.
 Also be aware that some commercial outings can appear in the text, making them different from other reviews and influencing your models.
-While this doesn't pose a major issue in most cases, I just wanted to mention it briefly.
+While this doesn't pose a major issue in most cases, we just wanted to mention it briefly.

 ## Additional Information